Lisanju/Lisanju/README.md

 Formal semantics is a field of theoretical linguistics which provides mathematical formalizations about the meaning of natural language expressions.
 I like studying topics related to (anti-)comitativity (such as comitatives and exclusives modifiers, like 'alone' and 'só') and expressive meanings (such as honorifics and slurs, like 'いらっしゃる' and 'pra caralho').

+The theory of linguistic semantics can be implemented computationally, which means that the theory can also be expressed as running code (rather than just mathematical formalizations).

 ### Current projects:
 - Geoki Jiten, a bilingual brazilian portuguese and okinawan dictionary;